 Can I get assistance on the matter I am working on?

 While Pro Bono Partnership does not have the capacity to closely supervise volunteer attorneys on matters, we are available to assist on any nonprofit or tax-exempt law questions that arise during your representation.
 We also have model documents and research resources for your use.
 We are happy to pair in-house volunteers with law firm attorneys where appropriate.
 We ask that recent graduates and newly-admitted attorneys be supervised by a partner or senior associate/colleague at their firm or company.

 Our volunteer attorneys are ultimately responsible for their own research and the work product they created for Pro Bono Partnership clients just as they would be for any other client.

 What is the level of commitment expected of me?

-You may volunteer for matters as often or as little as you like.
+You can volunteer for matters as often or as little as you like.
 All that we ask is that you complete any matter for which you volunteer.
 If you are unable to complete a matter for any reason, please contact us as soon as possible, and we will find another volunteer.

 Will my work be covered by malpractice insurance?

 Yes.
 All of our volunteer attorneys are covered through our malpractice insurance policy.